canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 More compact, isn't it?
 Also, we turned the condition inside the `if` statement into a lambda function.
 This is why we need to be comfortable working with delegates.

-Let's notice the `Where()` method returned a new collection.
+`Where()` returned a new collection.
 It didn't remove any elements from the original `movies` list.

 **LINQ methods don't change the original collection.
 They return a result without modifying the original one.**

-### Separate methods instead of lambda functions
+### Where accepts a method too

-Instead of lambda functions, we can use separate methods as the filtering condition with `Where()`.
+Instead of lambda functions, we can use a method as the filtering condition.

 To replace the lambda function from our previous example, let's create an `IsFavorite()` method that receives `Movie` as a parameter and returns `bool`.
 For example,